fmtlib/fmt/README.rst

     report_error("file not found: {}", path);

-Note that ``vreport_error`` is not parameterized on argument types which can improve compile times and reduce code size compared to fully parameterized version.
+Note that ``vreport_error`` is not parameterized on argument types which can improve compile times and reduce code size compared to a fully parameterized version.

 Benchmarks